Baldrey History, Family Crest & Coats of Arms

-Important Dates for the Baldrey family
+Early History of the Baldrey family

 This web page shows only a small excerpt of our Baldrey research.
 Another 74 words (5 lines of text) covering the years 1080, 1235, 1306, 1481, 1524, 1504, 1512, 1515, 1608, 1679, 1663, 1685, 1697, 1608 and 1679 are included under the topic Early Baldrey History in all our PDF Extended History products and printed products wherever possible.